François-Alexandre Verdier

 François-Alexandre Verdier (c.
-1651 - 1730) was French painter, draftsman and engraver.
+1651–1730) was a French painter, draftsman and engraver.
 He was a student and assistant of Charles Le Brun.

 Biography

 François-Alexandre Verdier was born in Paris around 1651.
 He studied under Charles Le Brun.

 In 1668 he was awarded the 1st prize in drawing at the Royal Academy of Painting and Sculpture.

 From 1668 to 1671 he lived in Italy at the Medici Villa.